Giacomix02/Artificial-Intelligence-Notes/README.md

 - The number inside brakets, for example `(18)`, is the referring slide number
 - The folders have the same name of slides pdf files
 - If some slides has been jumped, it means that the content is not relevant for the course **(in my opinion)**
+- The notes are based on 2025/2026 slides of Prof. Persia

 # Index